-Skretting is a proud leader in aquafeed technology, and is excited to be first to market with salmon feeds that can be formulated completely free of fishmeal while delivering equal performance in terms of fish growth and health.
-These breakthrough products, called MicroBalance FLX, have been made possible through progressive and extensive research, and are backed up by detailed evidence from Skretting Aquaculture Research Centre (ARC).
+Skretting are proud leaders in aquafeed technology, and are first to market with salmon feed formulations made completely fishmeal-free while delivering equal performance in terms of fish growth and health.
+This breakthrough has been made possible through progressive and extensive research and is backed up by detailed evidence from Skretting Aquaculture Research Centre (ARC).

-All of the new MicroBalance FLX products have no requirement for fishmeal inclusion.
-The positive outcomes from this innovation are significant: it means Skretting can be increasingly flexible with raw material inclusions, enabling the available responsibly sourced fishmeal resource to go much further than in the past, and thereby increasing the sustainability credentials of salmon production globally.
+The extended ramifications for this breakthrough are significant: it means Skretting can be increasingly flexible with raw material inclusions, enabling the available responsibly sourced fishmeal resource to go much further than in the past, and thereby increasing the sustainability credentials of salmon production globally.

 SUSTAINABILITY A KEY FOCUS

 José Villalon is Corporate Sustainability Director for Nutreco, Skretting’s parent company.
 As former Vice President and Managing Director of WWF’s aquaculture programme and member of the Supervisory Board of the Aquaculture Stewardship Council (ASC), Villalon is well versed in the increasingly strict requirements demanded of aquaculture on a global scale, and the implications of breakthroughs such as this.

 “Feeding the future is Nutreco’s mission, and this breakthrough in raw material flexibility gives us the ability to provide a significant contribution to feeding the global population that is expected to reach 9 billion by 2050,” says Villalon.

 RAW MATERIAL FREEDOM